DrevilYT/RuebenDock/README.md

 <p align="center">Each session runs in its own secure Docker container, giving you a private, isolated browsing environment every time.
 All servers are hosted by myself.</p>
 <hr>

-# ⚙️ How to Set It Up Yourself?
+## ⚙️ How to Set It Up Yourself?

 ## Prerequisites

--  A Linux or Windows server with Docker and Docker Compose installed
+-  A Debian based Linux server (Ubuntu or Debian) with Docker and Docker Compose installed
 -  4 GB RAM and 10 GB storage minimum
 -  A domain or subdomain (e.g. browser.rueben.xyz)
 -  Optional: Nginx, Caddy, or Cloudflare Tunnel for HTTPS and routing